 - Make sure posts are securely in the ground and ground soil has not washed away.

-FENCE MAINTENANCE INCLUDES A GOOD FENCE BATH
+GIVE YOUR FENCE A GOOD BATH

 To keep your fence looking good and free of mildew, clean your fence once a year or so.